Key Takeaways

 Typically, the custom and modified coverage options available to you depend on the types of changes made and how many modifications happened on the vehicle.
 So, to clear up what options are best or needed for you, we've broken down our recommendations below:

-• For Bikes With Few Modifications: Standard full coverage policies with accessory coverage will provide you with coverage up to a certain limit with modifications.
-Often comprehensive policies will include some amount of accessory coverage as well and can be up to $30,000 if you have more valuable modifications.
+Standard full coverage policies with accessory coverage will provide you with some amount of accessory coverage as well and can be up to $30,000 if you have more valuable modifications.

-• For Homemade, Composites, Classic and Rebuilt Frame Bikes: Often these types of vehicles do not have a defined value and or have a higher value than when they are bought.
+These types of motorbikes do not have a defined value and or have a higher value than when they are bought.
 So in this case, you'll need agreed value insurance to properly cover your vehicle for what you believe it is worth.
 This is different from a standard policy as it insures you for an agreed upon amount rather than an actual cash value estimate.

-• Bikes Made For Racing and That Have Performance Upgrades: If your motorcycle is used primarily for racing or has modifications that make it not street legal like turbo, you'll likely need custom motorsports insurance.
+Motorcycles that are used primarily for racing or have modifications that make them not street legal like turbo, need custom motorsports insurance.

 How To Save on Motorcycle Insurance For Custom and Modified Bikes